Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust0.md

 ```

 Rust does not have inheritance so we will be exploring other methods for how we
-can implement this behaviour in Rust.
+can implement this behaviour in Rust, specifically enums, generics, and trait
+objects (`dyn Trait`).

 ## Why is polymorphism useful?